-I wish to convey my personal thanks to Datuk Cheng Yoong Choong, with whom I had the privilege to work with for many years during his tenure at Parkson.
-I look forward to continue our relationship and to tap on his experience, albeit at the Board level.
-My sincere appreciation also goes to the management and staff of Parkson for their dedication and commitment in ensuring that Parkson remains a leading department store retailer in Asia.
-Lastly, I wish to thank all the other stakeholders for their continuing support.
+On a final note, I wish to express my sincere appreciation to the management and staff of Parkson for their dedication and commitment in ensuring that Parkson remains a leading department store retailer in Asia.
+I wish to also thank all the other stakeholders for their contribution and support which continues to be vital in ensuring Parkson's long-term success.